ikajic/cogrob-pointing/README.md

-Using humanoid robot Nao to investigate the cognitive development of pointing behavior
+### Using humanoid robot Nao to investigate the cognitive development of pointing behavior
-===

 We used a humanoid robot Nao and a biologically plausible framework for investigation of pointing behavior.
 First, the robot explored the environment through random motor babbling.
 The sensory values such as hand and joint coordinates were stored in a knowledge base.
-These values were used to train self-organizing maps (SOMs) and connect them using Hebbian learning paradigm.
+These values were used to train self-organizing maps (SOMs) and we learned weights between them using Hebbian learning paradigm.

 The structure of the code is following: